czyz/aftereffects_ESD/README.md

 Widespread access to quality text-to-image and image-to-image machine learning models is a new phenomenon, and it's difficult to predict what kinds of inputs we'll all be passing to the model in a year or two.
 Versatile tools serving as middleware to feed prompts and images to the machine learning models are great for exploration.

 After Effects is a compositing application that can export PNG sequences and also features a **very** extensive toolset for keyframing changes in values over time and/or scripting values in Javascript.
-This plugin is meant to add functions that help patch the output of After Effect's user-friendly tools into InvokeAI, which then feeds commands to Stable Diffusion.
-Ultimately the plugin is meant to aid in the use of InvokeAI for the exploration of the use of image and prompt batch sequences for animation or even single-image settings exploration.
+This script is meant to add functions that help patch the output of After Effect's user-friendly tools into InvokeAI, which then feeds commands to Stable Diffusion.
+Ultimately the script is meant to aid in the use of InvokeAI for the exploration of the use of image and prompt batch sequences for animation or even single-image settings exploration.

 Here's an incomplete list of ideas to which this script might be of use: